Marston Rogers Group is looking for 500 volunteers to spend one hour with the elderly at local nursing homes on Sept. 12.

-In 2014, Marston Rogers Group set out to change the statistics by starting Adopt A Grandparent Day.
+In 2014, the Marston Rogers Group set out to change the statistics by starting Adopt A Grandparent Day.

 “Last year, we had 18 nursing homes and 326 volunteers from Harrison, Hancock and Jackson counties participate; this year we expect even more participation,” Rogers said.

 The second annual Adopt A Grandparent Day will take place the day before National Grandparents Day and volunteers will perform organized visits to the residents of nursing homes and senior living facilities across South Mississippi.
-The result is a day filled with smiles, fun and laughter.
+The result is a day filled with smiles, fun, and laughter.

-“We are in the process of preparing for this year’s event; yesterday we visited the nursing homes who participated last year along with some new ones,” Rogers said.
+“We are in the process of preparing for this year’s event; yesterday we visited the nursing homes that participated last year along with some new ones,” Rogers said.
 “All the feedback was positive and the staff is looking forward to our return this year.”

 Marston Rogers Group handles all of the scheduling of the nursing homes and volunteers.
-Each nursing home has a planned time for their event and each volunteer signs up for a specific nursing home at their specific time.
+Each nursing home has a planned time for its event and each volunteer signs up for a specific nursing home at their specific time.

 “I was blessed with the opportunity to lead a team to Bay Cove for Adopt A Grandparent Day last year,” said Kate Lawler, Bay Cove team captain.
 “It was amazing to witness the joy of the residents when we showed up.
 They especially loved all the children.”

 “You could tell that they really appreciated the time we spent joining them for the afternoon game of bingo and by the conversations that took place.
-On my way out, I ended up connecting with the wife of one of the residents who is a retired Air Force pilot and have actually returned to visit with them on several occasions.
+On my way out, I ended up connecting with the wife of one of the residents who is a retired Air Force pilot, and have actually returned to visit with them on several occasions.
 I will definitely be participating again this year.”